gurau-anil/LibManEase/README.md

 Onion Architecture is structured in layers, with each layer having a specific responsibility:

 - **Domain Layer**: Represents the core business logic.
-- **Application Layer Abstraction**: Contains interfaces for the Application Layer.
+- **Application Layer Abstraction**: Defines interfaces and related data transfer objects for business logic services, acting as a contract between the core domain and outer layers.
-- **Application Layer Implementation**: Contains implementations of the Application abstraction.
+- **Application Layer Implementation**: Contains actual implementations of application abstraction, housing the core business logic, validations, and service implementations.
-- **Infrastructure Layer**: Implements interfaces defined in the application layer.
+- **Infrastructure Layer**: Implements interfaces defined in the application abstraction layer.
 - **Presentation Layer**: Handles user interactions.
 - **Dependency Resolver**: Manages dependency injection.